slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/PowerSupplies/(array index)/FirmwareVersion` (read only string)

-The power supply firmware version.
+The firmware version for this Power Supply

 ### PowerSupplies[array-item].LastPowerOutputWatts

 **JSONPath**: `/PowerSupplies/(array index)/LastPowerOutputWatts` (read only integer)

-The average power (Watts) consumed.
+The average power output of this Power Supply

 ### PowerSupplies[array-item].LineInputVoltage

 **JSONPath**: `/PowerSupplies/(array index)/LineInputVoltage` (read only integer)

-Line input voltage at which the power supply is operating at this moment (in Volts).
+The line input voltage at which the Power Supply is operating

 ### PowerSupplies[array-item].LineInputVoltageType

 **JSONPath**: `/PowerSupplies/(array index)/LineInputVoltageType` (read only enumeration)

-Line voltage type: ACLowLine, ACMidLine, ACHighLine, DCNeg48V, DC420V, or Unknown.
+The line voltage type supported as an input to this Power Supply

 **Defined values**:

+* `null`:  the value is temporarily unavailable

 * `Unknown`